OmeshThokchom/RGU/docs/installation_guide.md

 ## Prerequisites

-Before installing the RGU Portal, ensure you have the following software installed on your system:
+Before installing the RGU Portal, ensure you have the following:

 - PHP 7.4 or higher
 - MySQL 5.7 or higher
+- MySQL root password
+- Sudo privileges

 ## Installation Steps